 "Therefore I tell you, do not worry about your life, what you will eat or what you will drink, or about your body, what you will wear.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air; they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And can any of you by worrying add a single hour to your span of life?
 And why do you worry about clothing?
 Consider the lilies of the field, how they grow; they neither toil nor spin, yet I tell you, even Solomon in all his glory was not clothed like one of these.
 But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the oven, will he not much more clothe you נyou of little faith?
 Therefore do not worry, saying, "What will we eat?" or "What will we drink?" or "What will we wear?"
 For it is the Gentiles who strive for all these things; and indeed your heavenly Father knows that you need all these things.
 But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well.
 "So do not worry about tomorrow, for tomorrow will bring worries of its own.
 Today's trouble is enough for today."

-Our first reading continues the series of outrages committed by the royals who should have followed the example of king David, the faithful shepherd of Israel.
-Today's reading continues the story of King Joash.
-Led astray by the gentry in Jerusalem, he forgot the heroic loyalty of friends who had saved his life as a child and later brought him to the throne.
-He forgot his origins, ("Scorning the base degrees by which he did ascend"), king Joash executed Zechariah, the high priest whose father Jehoiada had saved the life of Joash years before.
+2 Chronicles reports the series of outrages committed by royals who should have followed the example of their ancestor, king David, faithful shepherd of Israel.
+Today we had the story of how King Joash was led astray by the gentry in Jerusalem.
+Under their influence, he forgot his loyal friends who had saved his life as a child and brought him to the throne.
+He turned his back on his origins, ("Scorning the base degrees by which he did ascend"), and killed Zechariah the high priest, whose father had saved Joash years before.

 Jesus says, "Let tomorrow take care of itself.
 Today has troubles enough of its own."
 It is more vital to live today than to worry about tomorrow.
 Life itself is more basic than sumptuous food, the body more valuable than elegant clothing.
 It is not healthy, psychologically, much less Christian, to be too attached to fancy foods or stylish clothing.